civam-mt/CIVAM/README.md

 # CIVAM
 ## Description
 Python Version: 3.6.8
+Django Version: ???
+Angular Version: 9.1.3

-A Django website serving as a virtual archive and museum showcasing Crow Indian cultural items.
+A Django website with an Angular frontend serving as a virtual archive and museum showcasing Crow Indian cultural items.

-The Django project is located in the *django_project* folder.
+The Django side is located in the *django_project* folder.
 This is the folder that all python commands below should be run in.
+The Angular side is located in the *angular-frontend* folder.

-## Project Setup
+## Backend Project Setup
 ### Install Required Programs for Django: Python and Postgresql
 If needed, run `sudo apt update`